yb0297/DIVP-Lab-712666019/DVP/Lab 3/README.txt

-## Results

-The spatial filtering experiments were successfully performed on the degraded AGV camera image.
-The results demonstrate the effect of averaging filters, Laplacian sharpening, and unsharp/high-boost filtering on noise suppression and edge enhancement.

-### 1. Noise Suppression Using Averaging Filters

-The noisy images generated with **σ = 10** and **σ = 25** were processed using averaging filters of sizes **3×3, 5×5, and 9×9**.

-The **3×3 filter** provided moderate noise reduction while preserving most object boundaries and fine image details.
-The **5×5 filter** produced stronger noise suppression but introduced some loss of fine texture.
-The **9×9 filter** removed a large amount of noise; however, it also caused noticeable blurring of obstacle boundaries and small structures.

-The results show the expected trade-off: increasing the kernel size improves noise suppression but reduces spatial detail.
-This effect was more noticeable for the image with **σ = 25**, where stronger smoothing was required.

-### 2. Laplacian Sharpening

-Laplacian sharpening was applied to the motion-blurred image using both **4-neighbor** and **8-neighbor** Laplacian kernels.

-The **4-neighbor Laplacian** primarily responds to intensity changes in the horizontal and vertical directions, while the **8-neighbor Laplacian** also considers diagonal intensity changes.
-Consequently, the 8-neighbor version produced stronger responses around diagonal and irregular object boundaries.

-The Laplacian response maps clearly highlighted obstacle boundaries and other high-frequency structures affected by motion blur.
-The comparison between the two variants was evaluated using both visual inspection and the calculated sharpness metric.

-### 3. Unsharp Masking and High-Boost Filtering

-Unsharp masking was performed with **k = 1**, followed by high-boost filtering with **k = 1.5, 2, and 3**.

-Increasing the value of **k** increased the strength of edge enhancement.
-At lower values, the processed image showed improved boundary definition while retaining relatively natural appearance.
-As **k** increased further, fine edges became more prominent, but noise and small unwanted intensity variations were also amplified.

-Therefore, the highest value of **k** was not automatically considered the best configuration.
-The final value was selected by comparing the improvement in the sharpness metric with the corresponding PSNR and observing whether additional sharpening was actually beneficial.

-### 4. Quantitative Evaluation

-Each processed image was compared with the original clean image using two objective measures:

-* **PSNR:** Measures the similarity between the processed image and the clean ground truth.
-Higher PSNR generally indicates lower pixel-level reconstruction error.
-* **Sharpness:** Measured using the **variance of the Laplacian**, where a higher value indicates stronger high-frequency content and sharper edges.

-The quantitative results confirmed that smoothing filters generally improved PSNR by reducing noise, while excessive smoothing reduced sharpness.
-Conversely, sharpening increased the sharpness metric but could reduce PSNR when noise was also amplified.

-Thus, the results demonstrate that **PSNR and sharpness must be considered together** rather than selecting a filter based on a single metric.

-### 5. Final Pipeline Result

-Based on the experimental results, the recommended AGV preprocessing pipeline is:

-**Degraded Input → Averaging Filter → Laplacian/Unsharp Sharpening → Enhanced Image**

-A moderate averaging filter was preferred because it provided sufficient noise suppression without excessively blurring navigation-relevant boundaries.
-This was followed by controlled sharpening to restore obstacle edges and improve boundary visibility.

-The final configuration was selected from the tested parameters using the **PSNR–sharpness trade-off**, rather than simply choosing the configuration with the highest numerical sharpness.

-### Overall Result

-The experiment demonstrates that spatial filtering can effectively improve a degraded onboard camera image, but **no single filter is optimal for all degradation conditions**.
-Large smoothing kernels provide better noise suppression but can destroy important edges, while aggressive sharpening can enhance both useful boundaries and unwanted noise.
-Therefore, a balanced combination of **moderate denoising followed by controlled sharpening** provides the most suitable preprocessing strategy for an AGV perception pipeline.
+Results
+1. Noise Suppression Using Averaging Filters

+Averaging filters were applied to the degraded AGV camera images with Gaussian noise levels of σ = 10 and σ = 25 using 3×3, 5×5, and 9×9 kernels.

+3×3: Provided moderate noise reduction while preserving most object boundaries and fine details.
+5×5: Produced stronger noise suppression with some loss of fine texture and edge sharpness.
+9×9: Provided the strongest smoothing, but significantly blurred obstacle boundaries and small structures.

+The experiment demonstrates the trade-off between noise suppression and edge preservation.
+Larger kernels remove more noise but also remove more useful spatial information.

+2. Laplacian Sharpening

+Laplacian sharpening was applied to the motion-blurred image using both 4-neighbor and 8-neighbor Laplacian kernels.

+The 4-neighbor kernel responds mainly to horizontal and vertical intensity changes, whereas the 8-neighbor kernel also responds to diagonal changes.
+Therefore, the 8-neighbor version generally produces stronger responses around diagonal and irregular object boundaries.

+The Laplacian response images clearly emphasize high-frequency regions such as obstacle boundaries, edges, and fine structures affected by motion blur.

+3. Unsharp Masking and High-Boost Filtering

+Unsharp masking and high-boost filtering were tested using:

+k = 1 — Unsharp masking
+k = 1.5
+k = 2
+k = 3

+As k increased, edge strength increased and boundaries became more prominent.
+However, excessive sharpening also amplified noise and unwanted high-frequency variations.

+Therefore, the largest value of k was not automatically considered the best.
+The suitable value was selected by considering both PSNR and sharpness and by observing whether additional sharpening provided useful edge enhancement or mainly amplified noise.

+4. Quantitative Evaluation

+Every processed image was compared with the original clean image using two metrics.

+PSNR

+Peak Signal-to-Noise Ratio (PSNR) measures the pixel-level similarity between the processed image and the clean ground truth.

+Higher PSNR generally indicates lower reconstruction error.

+Sharpness

+Image sharpness was measured using the variance of the Laplacian.

+Higher variance indicates stronger high-frequency content and therefore stronger edges.

+The results showed that averaging filters generally improved PSNR by reducing noise, but excessive smoothing decreased the sharpness of important boundaries.

+Sharpening increased the sharpness metric, but aggressive sharpening could decrease PSNR because noise was enhanced along with useful edges.

+Therefore, PSNR and sharpness must be evaluated together rather than selecting a configuration using only one metric.

+5. Final Pipeline Recommendation

+Based on the experimental observations and quantitative evaluation, the recommended preprocessing pipeline is:

+Degraded AGV Camera Frame
+          ↓
+   Noise Reduction
+          ↓
+   Controlled Sharpening
+          ↓
+ Enhanced Camera Frame
+          ↓
+Obstacle Detection / Terrain Classification

+A moderate averaging filter is preferred for the denoising stage because it provides a good balance between noise suppression and edge preservation.

+This is followed by controlled sharpening using Laplacian or unsharp/high-boost filtering to restore the visibility of obstacle boundaries.

+The final parameters should be selected from the configuration that provides a suitable balance between high PSNR, sufficient sharpness, and preservation of navigation-relevant edges.

+Overall Result

+The experiment demonstrates that spatial filtering can significantly improve degraded AGV camera images.
+However, no single filter or parameter value is optimal for every degradation condition.

+Large averaging kernels provide stronger noise suppression but can destroy important edges.
+Conversely, aggressive sharpening can improve edge strength while simultaneously amplifying noise.

+Therefore, the experimental results support a two-stage preprocessing approach:

+Moderate denoising → Controlled sharpening

+This approach provides a practical balance between noise reduction, edge preservation, and boundary enhancement, making it suitable as a preprocessing stage for subsequent AGV tasks such as obstacle boundary detection and terrain classification.